10-Q 1 cxm-20221031.htm 10-Q cxm-20221031

 Current assets:

-Accounts receivable, net of allowance for doubtful accounts of $3.9 million and
+Accounts receivable, net of allowance of $12.5 million and $5.3 million, respectively

 Liabilities and stockholders’ equity